skwp/dotfiles/README.md

  Navigation

  * ,f - instantly Find definition of class (must have exuberant ctags installed)
+ * ,z - jump back and forth between last two buffers
+ * ,, or z,, - use EasyMotion - type that and then type one of the highlighted letters.

  * Ctrl-j and Ctrl-k to move up and down roughly by functions
- * Ctrl-\ - Show NerdTree (project finder) and expose current file
+ * Ctrl-\ - Show current file in nerd tree
- * ,, or z,, - use EasyMotion - type that and then type one of the highlighted letters.
- * ,z - jump back and forth between last two buffers
+ * Ctrl-O - Old cursor position - this is a standard mapping but very useful, so included here
+ * Ctrl-I - opposite of Ctrl-O (again, this is standard)

  LustyJuggler